 *Speaking of almond milk, I’m currently using Silk’s version.
 Today at the market I picked up some Almond Breeze Vanilla, so I’ll definitely compare the differences once I’ve tried that.
 They’re pretty comparable in price and nutritional stats, so taste will be the deciding factor.

 Lunch was leftover Mexican Quinoa with Black Beans and Avocado, and it was just as amazing the second time around.
 I was ravenous when I got home from grocery shopping this afternoon, and a generous bowl of this stuff really hit the freakin’ spot.
-Tonight for dinner, B cooked.
-The menu: grilled grouper, oven-baked potatoes, and roasted broccoli with vegan “cheast” sauce.
+Tonight for dinner, B cooked. :D The menu: grilled grouper, oven-baked potatoes, and roasted broccoli with vegan “cheast” sauce.
 It was phenomenal.
 (Click here to read up on the benefits of nutritional yeast, which is what gives this sauce it’s cheesy flavor and look.)

 “Cheast” sauce in the making!